 In each live, online conversation you will hear from two regions or disciplines in conversation, as we explore regional context and history through contemporary narrative.
 Each session will include the opportunity for participant discussion and Q&A through video, audio, and text.
 Guiding questions and learning goals will be provided prior to each session, as well as accompanying non-fiction texts for suggested use in the classroom.

-Registration is now open for our first session: a discussion of The Dream Life of Sukhanov by Olga Grushin.
+Registration is now open for our first session on A Constellation of Vital Phenomena by Anthony Marra.

-Books selected for the global book group are intended to engage educators in discussion about global issues and use of literature in the classroom.
+Books selected for the global book group are intended to engage educators and community members in a discussion about global issues and the use of literature in the classroom.
 Although teachers may use some of these texts with students, others may not be appropriate for the grade levels they teach.

-Through literary texts and accompanying non-fiction readings, the Global Online Book Group is designed for participants to explore how knowledge of history and understanding of literature can mutually strengthen one another.
+Through literary texts and accompanying non-fiction readings, the GLOBE is designed for participants to explore how knowledge of history and understanding of literature can mutually strengthen one another.
 Together they support educators in developing a more critical and robust ability to engage with contemporary global issues.

 Through these readings participants will be asked to consider:

 How does the past, and memory of the past, shape both individual characters in the novel, and the place(s) in which their story unfolds?

 How is the past represented in the novel?
 What do these choices say about the relationship between past and present, and the possibilities for change and transformation?

 In what ways do the fiction and non-fiction readings help you to understand these themes in different ways?
 How do they inform one another?

 The Common Core State Standards for English Language Arts stress the importance of literature as a tool to advance global competencies: